Research Investment Council

-The RIC is chaired by the vice chancellor for research and graduate studies, with the provost and the vice provosts for faculty development and administration and finance serving as ex officio members.
+The RIC is chaired by the vice chancellor for research, with the provost and the vice provosts for faculty development and administration and finance serving as ex officio members.
 Eight committee members are appointed by the provost to serve staggered, three-year terms.
 Members include deans, center directors, and faculty researchers.

 RIC members are charged with representing the best interests of the university, not their home units, in evaluating investment proposals.
 The council seeks advice of external subject-matter experts as needed.
-The vice chancellor for research and graduate studies chairs the council meetings but does not vote on proposals.
+The vice chancellor for research chairs the council meetings but does not vote on proposals.

 Two-Level Strategic Initiative Grant Program

 Large grant requests of over $50,000 (typically $100,000 to $300,000 in total over the grant period, with higher amounts possible with exceptional justification) may be submitted to the RIC to support large, multidisciplinary proposals related to a strategic initiative theme.